Tobacco And Kids

 - Are very influenced by advertisements that relate cigarette smoking to being thin and/or suffer from eating disorders

 What parents can do to prevent tobacco and e-cigarette use:

 - Parents are role models.
 If you smoke, quit.
 If you have not quit, do not smoke in front of your children and tell them you regret that you started.

-- Do not allow smoking in your home and strictly enforce your No Smoking rule.
+- Do not allow smoking in your home and strictly enforce the rule.

-- Ask whether tobacco and vaping is discussed in school.
+- Ask whether tobacco and vaping are discussed in school.

 - Ask about tobacco use and vaping by friends; compliment children who do not smoke.

 - Do not allow your children to handle smoking materials.